pypeaday/pype.dev/pages/notes/olivet-mens-group-august-2025.md

 compassionate love you have saved me from this body of sin and death.
 Praise be to God, guide my heart and mind today, just enough so that tomorrow I can ask for what I need for the day

+!!! note "Romans 8:21-25"

+    21 Consequently, I find the principle with me, the one who wants to do good, that evil is present with me.
+22 For I joyfully agree with the law of God in my inner person, 23 but I observe another law in my members, at war with the law of my mind and making me captive to the law of sin that exists in my members.
+24 Wretched man that I am!
+Who will rescue me from this body of death?
+25 Thanks be to God through Jesus Christ our Lord!
+So then, I myself with my mind am enslaved to the law of God, but with my flesh I am enslaved to the law of sin.